UglyEgg/RUNE/docs/index.md

 RUNE is a remediation execution framework for corporate IT operations.
 It runs curated recovery actions (plugins) on remote Linux hosts and returns structured, machine readable results.

+RUNE is a personal platform project that captures how I think about reliability, mediation, and operational clarity in real-world systems.

 RUNE is intentionally not a configuration management system.
 It does not manage desired state.
 It executes targeted actions to recover services, validate system health, and automate runbooks with audit friendly output.

 ## What RUNE is for